TCR World Ranking: Finishing points

 Driver must be classified as finisher of the race to get points.
 If a car is driven by two or more drivers, all drivers get full points for their position.
 If a race is a part of multi-class event, position is counted relative to the TCR class.

-TCR World Tour points

-Race points scored by TCR World Tour full time entries in World Tour events are increased by 50%.

 Driver's total

 A driver's total points is the sum of their last 20 races.
-If the driver doesn't take part in any TCR event for the last 30 weeks or more, one oldest race result will be dropped for every 4 weeks of inactivity.
+If the driver didn't take part in any TCR event for the last 30 weeks or more, one oldest race result will be dropped for every week of inactivity thereafter.